-The Supreme Court established limits on the government speech doctrine in Legal Services Corp. v.
-Velazquez, 531 U.S. 533 (2001).
 The Court ruled that a provision — the Omnibus Consolidated Rescissions and Appropriations Act of 1996 — violated the First Amendment’s free speech clause because it was a viewpoint-based regulation of private speech, it interfered with the traditional role of lawyers, and it restricted the access of indigent persons to the resources of the legal system.

 In 1974 Congress enacted the Legal Services Corporation Act, creating the nonprofit Legal Services Corporation (LSC), which was responsible for distributing congressional funds to local grantee organizations that provide legal assistance to indigent persons involved in noncriminal cases.

 The LSC challenged the restriction as an unconstitutional viewpoint-based restriction on free speech.
 A federal district court rejected the group’s challenge, but a three-judge panel of the U.S. Court of Appeals for the Second Circuit ruled in LSC’s favor.

 Subsequent cases have clarified that Rust stands for the principle that the government may impose speech restrictions on private organizations that receive government funds, intended to convey a certain message, as long as the restrictions serve to clarify the content of this message.
 This helps to ensure that the public is not misinformed about elected representatives’ policies.

 Writing for the Court, Justice Anthony M. Kennedy said that the LSC program was “designed to facilitate private speech” because when a lawyer is representing his or her client(s), he or she is not “the government’s speaker.”